hackrTV/hackr.tv/docs/TERMINAL_DEPLOYMENT.md

 ## Overview

-The terminal system provides a BBS-style SSH interface to THE.CYBERPUL.SE at `ssh access@hackr.tv -p 9915`.
+The terminal system provides a BBS-style SSH interface to THE.CYBERPUL.SE at `ssh access@terminal.hackr.tv -p 9915`.
 Features include:

 - Daily rotating password (displayed at `/terminal` page)
 - Rich ASCII art and cyberpunk aesthetics